ArashpMD/SSH_user_usage/README.md

 bash <(curl -Ls https://raw.githubusercontent.com/ArashpMD/SSH_user_usage/master/install.sh)
 ```
 ## See Usage Tracking and Menu
-You can observe the consumption and service options by typing `SSHusage`
+You can observe the consumption and service options by command `SSHusage`
 ```bash
 SSHusage
 ```